 For other package managers, if possible, it would require adding options handling to the package modules.

-#19 Updated by Dmitry Svyatogorov about 1 year ago
+#19 Updated by Dmitry Svyatogorov over 1 year ago

 Hi!
 Since Rudder 4.1, no means left to install unsigned .deb.
 (Except of NCF-scenario, that is not yet covered with API, but API is needed to work around the absence of granular RBAC).